Beyond Sgr A* and M87*: Sub-Microarcsecond Black Hole Shadow Detection via Lunar-based Extremely Long Baseline Interferometry: SMBH shadow candidates

 \subsection{Geometric model visibilities}

 VLBI directly observes visibilities rather than images; accordingly, our observational simulations and detectability analysis are performed entirely in the visibility domain.
-Each candidate source is modeled with a simple geometric ring, which provides a clear physical interpretation and enables straightforward, quantitative criteria for shadow detection.
-More complex geometric or general relativistic magnetohydrodynamic (GRMHD) models are not considered here and are deferred to future work.
+For the basic shadow detectability analysis (Section~\ref{sec:detectability} excluding~\ref{sec:simobs_M104}), each candidate source is modeled with a simple geometric ring.
+This approach provides a clear physical interpretation and enables straightforward, quantitative criteria for shadow detection.
+Beyond this, an azimuthal asymmetry ring model is used for estimating asymmetry uncertainties in Appendix~\ref{sec:asymmetry}, and a general relativistic magnetohydrodynamic (GRMHD) model for the simulated observational case study in Section~\ref{sec:simobs_M104}.

 For a geometric ring model with total flux density $V_0$, diameter $\hat{d}$ and width $\hat{w}$, its visibility observed in the ($u,v$) coordinates can be calculated by \citep{Kamruddin2013MNRAS434.765}: